 MM: The women who carry our bags are the type who like to feel prepared.
 She might be running from work to school pick-up, to then workout—she’s doing a lot of stuff.
 She’s always trying to improve herself and likes feeling put-together.

 SF: We know it might be hard to pick just one, but if you had to pick a favorite product, which would it be?

 MM: There are two, but my number one would have to be the Dakota backpack.
-I can bring it anywhere—from work, to a hike, on a plane with a Dr. Seuss books inside, and the pockets keep me organized for whatever the day has in store.
+I can bring it anywhere—from work to a hike, or on a plane with a Dr. Seuss book inside—and the pockets keep me organized for whatever the day has in store.
 I also love the Ace fanny pack.
 Now that I’m a mom, I need to be hands-free and it’s perfect for carrying all the essentials.

 Eye-catching accessories that look great and do good.

 Brooklyn-based Mercado Global does more than create the perfect bags to have slung around your shoulders.
 Aside from being an accessories brand, they’re also a non-profit that helps rural Latin American women create their own local weaving businesses that financially empower women and their families for years to come.
 We spoke with Executive Director and founder, Ruth DeGolia, to learn about how the brand came to be and the incredible women they’ve empowered along the way.